AndnixSH/Free-Shared-Mod-Codes-Collections/README.md

 I have turned off issues, because i don't read it often and don't want spam links and noobs asking how to use it.

+DON'T TRY TO GO SOMEWHERE ELSE TO ASK ME, I WILL ONLY UPLOAD SOURCE WHEN I WANT TO, AND WHEN IT'S SAFE TO DO!

 I'll appreciate if you can credit to me and others (if mentioned) at least

 Have fun :)